 Skip to main content

-If 2020 and 2021 taught us anything, it’s to expect the unexpected.
+If we know anything by now, it’s to expect the unexpected.
 And that means being prepared.
 Unless you’re a psychic, you can’t predict with any degree of accuracy what may be heading your way in the next month, year or decade – and that’s why it’s important to have an emergency fund.

 What’s an emergency fund?